 • real-time email notification,

-• Otherwise, quick contact by an account manager.
+• failing that, prompt contact by an account manager.

-Informing the customer at the time of the overrun — or just after — is already too late.
+Informing the customer at the time of the overage — or just after — is already too late.
 Upstream transparency is essential to maintain a healthy relationship.

-Some SaaS companies choose a stricter approach: automatically block access to functionality as soon as use exceeds the contractual threshold.
+Some platforms choose a stricter approach: automatically blocking access to the feature as soon as usage exceeds the contractual threshold.

-This mechanism avoids any dispute over billing, but it is not always technically or commercially possible.
-In some SaaS, interrupting the service would be too penalizing for the user.
+This mechanism avoids any dispute over billing, but it is not always technically or commercially feasible.
+In some SaaS products, interrupting the service would be too penalising for the user.

-Blocking can be a solution, but only if it's compatible with the customer experience.
+Blocking can be a solution, but only if it remains compatible with the customer experience.

-A customer who exceeds their thresholds is often a customer that grows and uses your solution more.
-Rather than a problem, it's an opportunity.
+A customer who exceeds their thresholds is often a customer who is growing and using your solution more.
+Rather than a problem, this is an opportunity.

-Provided that excess useis well anticipated and managed, you can use it as a growth driver:
+Provided the overage is well anticipated and managed, you can turn it into a growth lever:

 • offer adapted pricing,